ShieldCI/docs/docs/analyzers/reliability/directory-write-permissions.md

 5. **Configure custom writable directories** (optional):

-If you need to check additional directories beyond the defaults (`storage` and `bootstrap/cache`), publish the ShieldCI config and add them:
+If you need to check additional directories beyond the defaults (`storage` and `bootstrap/cache`), publish the config:

 ```bash
 php artisan vendor:publish --tag=shieldci-config